khaosans/basic-chat/docs/ARCHITECTURE.md

 **Architecture Pattern:** Strategy Pattern with Factory Method

 **Design Decision Rationale:**
 The Strategy Pattern was chosen for the reasoning engine to enable easy addition of new reasoning modes without modifying existing code.
 This pattern provides excellent extensibility while maintaining clean separation of concerns.
 The Factory Method ensures proper initialization of reasoning strategies based on user selection or automatic detection, allowing the system to evolve with new AI research and user requirements.
-This design supports the Open/Closed Principle, making the system open for extension but closed for modification.
+This design supports the Open/Closed Principle, making the system open for extension but closed for modification (Martin).

 **Performance Considerations:**
 - Strategy selection overhead: <1ms through cached strategy instances